Key Stage 3 subjects

 • To display creative expression which leads to improved well-being, and support their study experience.
 The study of other cultures through Art has strong links with Religious Education, History, English, and Media.

 All students at Greenford High School study Art and Design at Key Stage Three.
+Our Art department aims to ensure that all students:

 Year 7 Art

-Introduction to Art: Students are introduced to the formal elements by exploring tone, mark-making, colour theory, abstract expressionism- responding to music and the work of Kandinsky, painting, texture and line through observational drawings of natural and man-made forms using graphite pencils, coloured pencils and watercolour, ink and oil pastels.
+Unit 1: Introduction to Art: Students are introduced to the formal elements by exploring tone, mark-making, colour theory, abstract expressionism- responding to music and the work of Kandinsky, painting, texture and line through observational drawings of natural and man-made forms using graphite pencils, coloured pencils and watercolour, ink and oil pastels.
 Students develop their understanding of tone, form, abstraction, colour theory and explore a range of expressive drawing and painting techniques.
-Students develop their skills in both traditional and experimental drawing techniques, painting, abstracting forms, mark-making & self-expression
+Students develop their skills in both traditional and experimental drawing techniques, painting, abstracting forms, mark-making & self-expression.

 Year 8 Art